marqdevx/Filter-ESEA-League/README.md

 # Filter-ESEA-League
 Filter teams on the ESEA's ranking webpage, javascript to filter the teams of an specific country and set colors if they are qualified for playoffs

+>The name ESEA is a trademark of ESL Gaming Online, Inc.
+>Tis a third-party browser extension and is not affiliated with ESEA or ESL Gaming Online, Inc.
+>Use it under your responsability

 ## Features
 * Only needs to be run once, everytime it detects a division change, refreshes itself.
 * Color feedback for teams qualified/unqualified for playoffs, depending on the ladder ranking.
 * Working for every past season (Ony for Challenger, Advanced, Main, Intermdiate and Open divisions).

 ## How it works
-* It will filter all the teams, and show colors depending on the state of the team
+* It will filter all the teams, and show colors depending on the state of the team.

   * Green = qualified for playoffs
   * Red = not qualified for playoffs
 * Choose a country to show **only** the teams from that specific country.

 ## How to run it
+### Extension
+Install the extension and forget to run the script, it will auto load once you are on the https://play.esea.net/league/standings page.

+You can find the extension on [Firefox Add-ons platform](https://addons.mozilla.org/firefox/addon/esea-filter/)

 ### Console
 1. Copy the content of the `esea-league-filter.js`.
 2. Open your browser.